-In the second year of the course the topics studied include: cognition and development, Schizophrenia, aggression, issues and debates and research methods.
+In the second year of the course the topics studied include: relationships, Schizophrenia, Forensic Psychology, issues and debates and statistical testing.

 Psychology can be successfully combined with any combination of other subjects - it sits equally well with Arts or Science subjects.
-It may appeal especially to those studying; Biology, Politics, Theology or English.
+It may appeal especially to those studying; English, Biology, Politics or Theology.

 Psychology is recognised as a valuable qualification in its own right and for university entrance in all subjects.
-This is because there is hardly a walk of life in which Psychology is not useful.
-The study of Psychology is particularly valued in professions such as; management, the media, law, marketing, teaching and the police force: indeed, any 'people' orientated career.
+The study of Psychology is particularly valued in professions such as; management, the media, law, marketing, teaching, human resources, forensic psychology, and the police force: indeed, any 'people' orientated career.